 Sensitivity assessment.
-All characterizing species are found in salinities of 18 ppt or lower and are therefore unlikely to be affected at the benchmark level.
-The biotope is considered 'Not sensitive' to a decrease in salinity from variable to reduced.
-Biotope resistance is therefore assessed as 'High' and resilience is assessed as 'High' (by default) and the biotope is assessed as 'Not sensitive' at the benchmark level.
+As the characterizing species are found in biotopes in both full and variable salinity habitats, the biotope is considered 'Not sensitive' to a decrease in salinity from full to variable.
+Biotope resistance is therefore assessed as 'High' and resilience is assessed as 'High' (by default) and the biotope is assessed as 'Not sensitive'.

-Water flow (tidalHighcurrent) changes (local)Q: High A
+Water flow (tidal current) changes (local)